jjdblast/bigdata-pipeline_wiki/Setup-Docker-Image-from-USB.md

 **OTHERWISE, FOLLOW [THESE](https://github.com/fluxcapacitor/pipeline/wiki/Setup-Docker-Image) INSTRUCTIONS.**

 # Installing Docker
+**YOU MUST BE USING DOCKER 1.7.1 OR THIS WILL NOT WORK.**

+**ALSO, PLEASE KILL ANY VPN DAEMON PROCESSES OR THIS WILL LIKELY NOT WORK.**

 ## MacOS X or Windows
 ### Copy USB `fluxcapacitor` folder to Laptop Home Directory
 * MacOS X, Linux:  `~`